GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing sniper
 - main attributes: weapon damage and headshot damage
+- Headhunter is recommended for bolt-action MMRs, otherwise use Perfect Focus or Perfect Glass Cannon
 - effective against targets that have a head and no helmet
 - for stationary targets, put your crosshair on them, at head level, before peeking
 - for moving targets, put your crosshair on their trajectory and take the shot when they come across it